markonikovic/globalBondTraining/README.md

     - Common models of VAN are:
       1. Mercedes Sprinter.
       1. Ford Transit.

-  1.What are some of the larger vehicles than executive Van?
+  1.What are some of the larger vehicles than executive van?
     - Vehicles larger than a vans are mini-coaches and buses(party bus).
   1.What are some of the luxury vehicles used for proms, weddings, bachelor parties, etc?
     - Vehicles that are usually rented for proms and weddings are:
       - stretched limos.
       - party buses.

+- Children gear seats(check in in *Lymoanywhere*, add to *driver notes*: who provides the seat):
+  1. forward facing(baby)
+  1. rear facing(toddler)
+  1. booster(child)

 ---